 - Apply a heated iOpener to the screen to loosen the adhesive underneath.
-Apply the iOpener for at least three minutes. - (i) A hair dryer, heat gun, or hot plate may also be used, but be careful not to overheat the device.
+Apply the iOpener for at least 3 minutes. - A hair dryer, heat gun, or hot plate may also be used, but be careful not to overheat the device.